cloudfoundry/docs-cfcr/docs/installing/aws/deploying-bosh-aws.md

 	<p class="terminal">$ export key_name=deployer
 $ export private_key_filename="~/${key_name}.pem"</p>

-1. Set the region and zone where you want to deploy Kubo as environment variables named `region` and zone`.
+1. Set the region and zone where you want to deploy Kubo as environment variables named `region` and `zone`.
 For example:
 	<p class="terminal">$ export region=us-west-2
 $ export zone=us-west-2a</p>

 1. Set the IP address prefix of the public subnet that will be used by the bastion VM, NAT gateway, and load balancers as an environment variable named `public_subnet_ip_prefix`.
 For example:
 	<p class="terminal">$ export public_subnet_ip_prefix="10.0.1"</p>

-1. Set the IP address prefix of the private subnet that will be used for Kubo VMs and the BOSH Director.
+1. Set the IP address prefix of the private subnet that will be used for Kubo VMs and the BOSH Director as an environment variable named `private_subnet_ip_prefix`.
 For example:
 	<p class="terminal">$ export private_subnet_ip_prefix="10.0.2"</p>

+	!!! note
+		You create the public and private subnets with Terraform in a later step, so you do not need to create them in the AWS Console.

-1. Set the path of the Terraform state file.
+1. Set the path of the Terraform state file as an environment variable named `kubo_terraform_state`.
 Enter the following command:
 	<p class="terminal">$ export kubo_terraform_state=~/terraform.tfstate</p>

 ##Step 2: Deploy Bastion VM